mjj29/apama-batching-codec/README.md

         - stringCodec
         - someTransport

-The batching codec takes any payloads on the host side and converts to/from a list of those payloads on the trasport side.
+The batching codec takes any payloads on the host side and converts to/from a list of those payloads on the transport side.
 This will need to be handled by something which accepts a list, such as the JSON codec.
 Any messages delivered as a single batch will be combined into a list.
 This is dependent on the load on the system at any given time.
 Lists may contain one item or many items.
 The exact number will vary between multiple runs.
 Each message containing a list produced by the transport will be expanded into a separate batch delivered to the host.

 The batching codec has several options for handling metadata for the messages.
 This behaviour is controlled with the `metadataMode` configuration item to the codec: